I love mullein tea it heal my upper respiratory infection and my sinus problem

 For therapeutic purposes, it is recommended to drink mullein tea up to three times per day.
 Start with one cup and see how your body reacts before increasing the frequency.

-Note: If you have any underlying health conditions or are taking medications, it's always best to consult with your healthcare provider before incorporating any new herbal remedies into your routine.
+Note: If you have any underlying health conditions or are taking medications, it's always best to consult with your healthcare provider before starting any new herbs.

 By following this simple recipe and dosage guidelines, you can enjoy the respiratory benefits of mullein tea in the comfort of your own home.